 - Allow enough space around the plant for air to flow freely.

 - Once a month, give your plant a good wash with clean water to eliminate pests.

 - Remove weeds and grass from around plant areas to eliminate thrips’ alternate hosts.

 2. Common Diseases

-Like any other tropical plant, Purple Anthurium is susceptible to fungal and bacterial disease, which is caused mainly by improper growing conditions.
+Like any other tropical plant, Purple Anthurium is susceptible to fungal and bacterial disease, mainly caused by improper growing conditions.

-Rhizoctonia, Pythium, and Phytophthora Root Rot, Bacterial Wilt, and other diseases are common in Anthurium.
+Rhizoctonia, Pythium, Phytophthora Root Rot, Bacterial Wilt, and other diseases are common in Anthurium.